-The coefficient of determination indicates the proportion of variance in the dependent variable (effective management of budget) that is explained by the explanatory variables in the study.
+The coefficient of determination indicated that the proportion of variance in the dependent variable (effective management of budget) that is explained by the explanatory variables (public participation, staff competency, information technology and government regulations) in the study.
 Based on the regression output in Table 21 above, the coefficient of determination is given by R-squared which is 50.47%.
-This implies that 50.47% of the change in effective management of budget was explained by the four independent variables: public participation, staff competency, information technology and government regulations.
-However, 49.53% of the changecould be explained by other factors not covered in the study.
+This implied that 50.47% of the change in effective management of budget was explained by the four independent variables: public participation, staff competency, information technology and government regulations.
+However, 49.53% of the change could be explained by other factors not covered in the study.